 - a.
 The refusal of an employee to accept available work suitable to the employee's capacity to work.
-This most commonly arises when the authorized treating physician limits the employee to light duty work, and the employer undertakes to provide suitable light duty work.
-Board Rule 240 sets forth the procedures to follow to effectuate the suspension of income benefits. - b.
+This most commonly arises when the authorized treating physician limits the employee to light-duty work, and the employer undertakes to provide suitable light-duty work.
+O.C.G.A. §34-9-240; Board Rule 240. - b.
 The refusal of an employee to submit to treatment.
 O.C.G.A. §34-9-200 and 200.1 specify treatment as medical, surgical, hospital care, vocational rehabilitation, or other treatment provided by the law.
 Board Rules 200(d) and 200.1(h) permit suspension of income benefits only by order of the Board. - c.
 The refusal of an employee to submit to a medical examination.
 Board Rule 202(d) permits suspension of income benefits only by order of the Board. - d.
 A change in the employee's condition for the better.